This page is for team-managed projects

 We recommend these for starting a project.
 As your team progresses, you may need to add more statuses to control the flow of your team’s work.

-Statuses can be shared between issue types.
-This allows you to search for and report on issues in the same status across any issue type.
-For example, you can find any issues that are currently “In progress” regardless if they are a story, a bug, or a subtask.
+Statuses can be shared between work types.
+This allows you to search for and report on work items in the same status across any work type.
+For example, you can find any work items that are currently “In progress” regardless if they are a story, a bug, or a subtask.

 Read more about creating, editing, and deleting statuses in the workflow editor.